wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 Genesis often augments these works with the props that were used to stage the scenes.
 The instrument that was once inside his anus, or a string of beads that were once inside a vagina rest on pedestals in front of the pictures in which they appears.
 Breaking time along with sex, these objects are elevated at once to historical artifacts and all-too-present reminders of what took place whenever it was the photos were first taken.

-These objects also conflate mythos-the mythical realm in which the

-artistic moment occurred-and chronos-the historical reality of their

-objectified use in the real world.
-Are these sacrificial objects or the

-tools of this artisan's trade?
-Religious talismans or simply used sex
+These objects also conflate mythos--the mythical realm in which the artistic moment occurred--and chronos--the historical reality of their objectified use in the real world.
+Are these sacrificial objects or the tools of this artisan's trade?
+Religious talismans or simply used sex toys?

-toys?
 Or, God help us, both?

 Genesis's paintings are also hung at various levels throughout a